Bobby Jasoos: Plot

-Meanwhile, Bobby and Tasawwur's family fix their marriage leaving both into the dilemma of how to get rid of this situation.
-A local goon Lala also offers a case to Bobby to break Lala's girlfriend Aafreen (Anupriya Goenka)'s marriage, which is forcefully fixed by her mother Saida.
-On Bobby's denial, Lala makes her realize that she has been helping the NRI for a wrong cause.
-Doubting on that Bobby tries to know the whereabouts of the two girls, but gets to know that both girls have gone missing.
+Meanwhile, Bobby and Tasawwur's families fix their marriage leaving both in a dilemma about how to get rid of this situation.
+A local goon named Lala also offers a case to Bobby to break Lala's girlfriend Aafreen (Anupriya Goenka)'s marriage, which is forcefully fixed by her mother Saida.
+On Bobby's denial, Lala makes her realize that she has been helping the NRI for the wrong cause.
+Doubting that Bobby tries to know the whereabouts of the two girls, but he gets to know that both girls have gone missing.
 Scared and shocked, Bobby takes help from Tasawwur and sneaks into Khan's 5 star hotel room to check his background, only to be caught and thrown out by Khan and the hotel staff.
-But Bobby manages to get a hold of Khan's diary and his old photograph, which later gets into the hands of Lala, who since then starts following Bobby.
+But Bobby manages to get a hold of Khan's diary and his old photograph, which later gets into the hands of Lala, who has since started following Bobby.

 Khan now suddenly goes into hiding and Bobby starts searching for him with the belief that Khan will not leave the town without his third target Ali.
 With the help of clues in Khan's diary such as a London based library's stamp and a Biryani order from a local restaurant, Bobby gets to know about Khan's background and later Khan is shown following Ali.
 It turns out to be a trap to capture Khan.
 With the twist in the climax, it is revealed that the three people Khan was looking for were his long lost children during communal riots.
 Khan has offered money to both girl's foster parents for helping them and sent the girls to London to pursue higher education.
-Tasawwur also enters the scene along with Lala who is actually Khan's long lost son 'Ali'.
+Tasawwur also enters the scene along with Lala who is actually Khan's long lost son, 'Ali'.
 The film ends with Bobby becoming a famous detective, while she and Tasawwur are now in love with each other but are still confused about their marriage.